Center of research on alpine and extreme environments

 Developed with the support of the Canton of Valais, ALPOLE is the second stage of the EPFL Valais Wallis Campus.

-A major challenge is, and will be, understanding, predicting and adapting to climate-induced impacts on the environment, as well as adaptations to these impacts.
+A major challenge is, and will be, the understanding and prediction of climate-induced impacts on the environment, as well as adaptations to these impacts.

-ALPOLE will be composed of eight long-term chairs, including a core of 5 new chairs directly related to climate change.
+ALPOLE is composed of eight chairs, including a core of chairs directly related to climate change.

-- The Swiss Federal Institute of Technology in Lausanne (EPFL), acting as a leading house.
+- The Swiss Federal Institute of Technology in Lausanne (EPFL)